austinschrader/factory-web-gui-db/README.md

 6. Select Dump Data & Structure
 7. Start Import

+## How to Setup MySQL Database Using Entity Framework

+1. If you modify the structure of the data first run `dotnet ef migrations add {MIGRATIONNAMEHERE}`
+2. Then, run the `dotnet ef database update` to apply the migration to your MySQL database

 ## Clone this repository

 1. Download this repository by clicking the "Code" button and then copy the url